- Bruichladdich Distillery will close the loop on Islay-based operations with creation of on-site maltings

 Bruichladdich Distillery have announced their intentions to close the loop on their all-Islay process by installing on-site maltings.
 Alongside their plans to improve infrastructure discussions are taking place with green energy providers which could see the 80 strong team become champions of sustainability.

-Production Director and Ileach, Allan Logan, is currently in charge of infrastructure at Bruichladdich.
+Production Director and Ileach, Allan Logan, is currently in charge of infrastructure at Bruichladdich Distillery.
 He intends to have new maltings installed on distillery grounds by 2023, subject to planning permission.
 The move will be celebrated by whisky enthusiasts who see the maltings as a natural next step.
-The distillery currently grows 42% of their barley locally, and have made a vocal commitment to distilling, maturing and bottling their single malts only on Islay, so the maltings are ‘the final piece of the jigsaw puzzle’.
+The distillery currently grows 42% of their barley locally.
+They have made a vocal commitment to distilling, maturing and bottling their single malts only on Islay.
+So the maltings are ‘the final piece of the jigsaw puzzle’.

 Bruichladdich’s current malting process sees their Islay grown barley travel to Inverness for malting.
-Since there is no option to separate and trace these small batches locally, the need to use a partner like Bairds in Inverness is essential to underpin the distillery’s principles of provenance and traceability.
+Since there is no option to separate and trace these small batches locally, the need to use a partner like Bairds in Inverness is essential.
+This underpins the distillery’s principles of provenance and traceability.

 Bringing the capability to malt small batches onto their doorstep will allow the self-monikered ‘Progressive Hebridean Distillers’ to be more flexible with their barley experimentation.
 Building on their current competency, the distiller looks to further their investigation into barley varieties out-with the UK’s recommended growing list.

 Bruichladdich is currently exploring several renewable energy sources.
 The feasibility of tidal, water turbine and biomass technologies or a combination of all three are still being assessed.
-These sustainable practices would complement the distillery’s existing attempts to be more environmentally friendly which currently include reusing the hot waste water from distillation to run central heating and using fully electric vehicles.
+These sustainable practices would complement the distillery’s existing attempts to be more environmentally friendly.
+This currently includes reusing the hot waste water from distillation to run central heating and using fully electric vehicles.

 Alongside the outlined projects, a large proportion of investment has been put behind Islay warehousing.
 To keep all their casks maturing on the island, the distillery has built two new warehouses over the past three years.
-Another four will be raised over the coming years, which will safeguard the maturation location of all their malts long into the future.
+Another four will be raised over the coming years.
+This will safeguard the maturation location of all their malts long into the future.

 This commitment to an Islay process, with new warehouses, new maltings and an adamancy to keep bottling on the island, will increase employment locally.
-As a result of their decisions, Bruichladdich employ 80 people on Islay, making them the largest private employer despite being the second smallest producer.
+As a result of their decisions, Bruichladdich employ 80 people on Islay.
+This makes them the largest private employer despite being the second smallest producer.
 Combined with the 18 farming partners who work to grow barley locally, the business’s contribution to the remote community is significant.

 Speaking on these principles and the current investment, CEO Douglas Taylor says,